-I'm a literary scholar specializing in the 20th c and contemporary British and Anglophone novel, Environmental Humanities, particularly the intersections of biodiversity loss and the cultural productions of everyday life, archives of extinction, critical theory 20th into 21st centuries, fictions of migration and displacement, and new directions in literature and ethics.
+I'm a literary scholar specializing in the modern and contemporary British and Anglophone novel, Environmental Humanities, the intersections of biodiversity loss and the cultural productions of 'everyday life', archives of extinction, critical theory 20th into 21st centuries, and the uses of climate and migration fiction for public advocacy.

 I received my PhD in English from NYU and my BA (Hons) is from the University of Chicago.